Pac-Man (Atari 2600 video game)

-Pac-Man is a 1982 maze video game developed and published by Atari, Inc. under official license by Namco, and an adaptation of the 1980 hit arcade game of the same name.
-The player controls the title character, who attempts to consume all of the wafers while avoiding four ghosts that pursue him.
-Eating flashing wafers at the corners of the screen will cause the ghosts to turn temporarily blue and flee, allowing Pac-Man to eat them for bonus points.
-(Once eaten, a ghost was reduced to a mobile pair of eyes, which had to return to the center of the maze to be restored.)
+Pac-Man is a 1982 maze video game developed and published by Atari, Inc. for the Atari 2600 as a port of Namco's 1980 arcade game of the same name.
+The player controls the title character, who attempts to eat all of the wafers in a maze while avoiding four ghosts that pursue him.
+Eating flashing wafers at the corners of the screen causes the ghosts to temporarily turn blue and flee, allowing Pac-Man to eat them for bonus points.
+Once eaten, a ghost is reduced to a pair of eyes, which return to the center of the maze to be restored.

-The game was programmed by Tod Frye, taking six months to complete.
-Anticipating high sales, Atari produced over 1 million copies for its launch and held a "National Pac-Man Day" on April 3, 1982, to help promote its release.
+Pac-Man was programmed by Tod Frye and took six months to complete.
+Expecting high sales, Atari produced more than a million copies of the highly anticipated game and held a "National Pac-Man Day" on April 3, 1982 to promote its release.

-It stands as the best-selling Atari 2600 game of all time, selling over 8 million copies, and was the all-time best-selling video game up until then.
-Despite its commercial success, Pac-Man was lambasted by critics for poor visuals and sound, and for bearing little resemblance to the original game.
-It is often considered one of the worst video games ever made and one of the worst arcade game ports released.
+Pac-Man remains the best-selling Atari 2600 game of all time, selling over 8 million copies, and was the all-time best-selling video game for several years.
+Despite its commercial success, the game was panned by critics for its poor graphics and sound, as well as for bearing little resemblance to the original arcade game.
+Since its release, it has been considered one of the worst video games ever made and one of the worst arcade ports released on the system.